Ian Lovejoy

-Ian Travis Lovejoy (born January 3, 1982) is an American Republican politician from Virginia.
-He was elected to the Virginia House of Delegates in the 2023 Virginia House of Delegates election from the 22nd district.
-Lovejoy is a former Manassas City Councillor.
+Ian Travis Lovejoy (born January 3, 1982) is an American politician, business owner, and educator who served as a member of the Virginia House of Delegates for the 22nd district from 2024 to 2026.
+A member of the Republican Party, he was elected in the 2023 Virginia House of Delegates election and previously served as a member of the Manassas City Council from 2012 to 2020.

 In the 2025 Virginia House of Delegates election, he was unseated by Democrat Elizabeth Guzmán.